Phil Epps

-Phillip Epps (born November 11, 1959) is a former American football wide receiver for the Green Bay Packers (1982-1988) and the New York Jets (1989).
-He attended Texas Christian University.
+Phillip Earl Epps (born November 11, 1959) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Green Bay Packers from 1982 to 1988 and the New York Jets in 1989.
+He played college football for the TCU Horned Frogs.

 One of his more memorable catches was a 1985 game against the Minnesota Vikings in which he caught a pass from Lynn Dickey on the 21-yard line.
-His momentum from contact with a Vikings defender caused him to nearly fall out of bounds, but he successfully hopped on one foot along the sidelines for the remaining 21 yards for a touchdown.
-The Packers won 27-17.
+His momentum from contact with a Vikings defender caused him to nearly fall out of bounds and he attempted to hop on one foot along the sidelines for nearly 15 yards to score the touchdown but was ruled out of bounds at the 5-yard line.
+The Packers scored a touchdown on the drive and won 27–17.